 Statistics on detention

-According to data provided by SEM in March 2021, detention was ordered against asylum seekers in 1,309 cases in 2020 (out of a total of 2,370 immigration detention orders including non-asylum seekers).
-The SEM differentiates between temporary detention under Art.
-73 (which cannot exceed 3 days) that concerned 230 detention orders regarding asylum seekers (120 of whom were Dublin cases) and other forms of pre-removal detention that concerned 1,079 orders regarding asylum seekers (653 of which were under the Dublin procedure).
-The data should be read with caution for the following three reasons:
+According to data provided by SEM, in 2021 detention was ordered against asylum seekers in 1,279 cases (out of a total of 2,202 immigration detention orders including non-asylum seekers).
+Temporary detention under Article 73 (which cannot exceed 3 days) concerned 253 asylum seekers (111 of whom were Dublin cases) The data should be read with caution for the following three reasons:

 - Immigration detention in Switzerland is applied for the purpose of As a consequence, the available data on pre-removal detention often concerns both asylum seekers and irregular migrants having not applied for asylum.
 For this report, it has been possible to obtain data on asylum seekers specifically.
 When the available data concerns immigration detention in general, this will be specified.